Field effect two-dimensional electron gases in modulation-doped InSb surface quantum wells

 High quality two-dimensional electron gases (2DEGs) in InSb QWs are difficult to realize partly due to the highly mismatched lattice constants between the quantum well and barrier materials,\cite{lehner2018limiting} the available purity of the required base elements (In, Sb),\cite{note02} and the lack of wafer-to-wafer reproducibility with doping schemes.\cite{lehnerPhD} InSb QWs have generally relied on the use of modulation-doping for 2DEG formation, but these structures have frequently reported issues with parasitic parallel conduction and unstable carrier densities.\cite{lei2019quantum,qu2016quantized,kulesh2020quantum,lei2021gate} This is especially true of InSb surface QWs, which must contend with a Schottky barrier at the surface.
 Dopant-free field-effect 2DEGs avoid these issues and have recently been reported in undoped InSb QWs.\cite{lei2022high} However, as reported in GaAs systems, achieving good Ohmic contacts is challenging in completely undoped heterostructures, especially near the surface.\cite{mondal2014field}

-In this Letter, we report on the use of an $n$-InSb capping layer to promote the formation of reliable, low resistance Ohmic contacts to a surface InSb QW.
-We compare two InSb surface QW heterostructures, one with and one without a modulation-doped InAlSb layer, and demonstrate the influence of modulation doping on gating characteristics, magnetotransport behavior, and spin-orbit interaction.
+In this Letter, we report on the use of a thin $n$-InSb layer to promote the formation of reliable, low resistance Ohmic contacts to a surface InSb QW.
+We compare two InSb surface QW heterostructures, one with and one without a delta-doped Al$_{0.1}$In$_{0.9}$Sb layer, and demonstrate the influence of modulation doping on gating characteristics, magnetotransport behavior, and spin-orbit interaction.
 We overcome issues of parallel conduction in both heterostructures and present magnetotransport behavior of a high quality, single-subband 2DEG up to 18 T. The effective mass, transport and quantum lifetimes, and g-factor are determined from magnetoresistance measurements.
-The strength of spin-orbit interaction is characterized using weak anti-localization measurements.
+The strength of Rashba spin-orbit interaction is characterized using weak anti-localization measurements.

 Two wafers, G1 and G2, were grown by molecular beam epitaxy (MBE).
-Wafer G1 had the following sequence of layers (see Figure \ref{Gate}), starting from a 3’’ semi-insulating (SI) GaAs (001) substrate: a 120 nm GaAs smoothing layer, 100 nm AlSb nucleation layer, a 4 \textmu m Al$_{0.1}$In$_{0.9}$Sb dislocation filter buffer, a 25 nm InSb quantum well, and a 5 nm InSb cap layer doped with Si at a doping density of $2 \times 10^{18}$ cm$^{-3}$.
+Wafer G1 had the following sequence of layers (see Figure \ref{Gate}), starting from a 3’’ semi-insulating (SI) GaAs (001) substrate: a 120 nm GaAs smoothing layer, 100 nm AlSb nucleation layer, a 4 \textmu m Al$_{0.1}$In$_{0.9}$Sb dislocation filter buffer, a 30 nm InSb quantum well where the topmost 5 nm was doped with Si at a doping density of $2 \times 10^{18}$ cm$^{-3}$.
 Wafer G2 is identical to wafer G1, except for an additional Si delta-doped layer (with sheet doping density $1.5 \times 10^{11}$ cm$^{-2}$) located 10 nm below the InSb quantum well.
-In both wafers, the doped $n$-InSb cap layer facilitates the low-temperature formation of low-resistance Ohmic contacts to the 2DEG.
+Section I in the Supplementary Material provides additional details about MBE growth.
+In both wafers, the doped $n$-InSb layer facilitates the low-temperature formation of low-resistance Ohmic contacts to the 2DEG.
 The purpose of the delta-doped layer below the InSb quantum well in G2 is to pull the 2DEG wavefunction further away from the surface than in G1.
+Section II from the Supplementary Material shows self-consistent simulations\cite{NextNano-A,NextNano-B,NextNano-C} of the bandstructure profiles for both G1 and G2.